 Picking out the right running shoes can be the difference between enjoying a run and painful blisters.
 And with so many brands / options, the choices can be overwhelming.
 Because of this, many new runners and for runners going from road running to trail running often have the same question.
 How should trail running shoes fit?
 So below I’ll go over some of the most important factors to take into account when trying on trail running shoes.
 Noting what to look for and why.
 And as always, if you have any questions let me know in the comments below.

-How Should Trail Running Shoes Fit?
+An In-depth Look at How Should Trail Running Shoes Fit?

 When it comes to finding the perfect fitting trail running shoes, there is a short list of things you need to take into account.
 Here is what you need to know when testing out the fit in new trail running shoes:

 Width is one of the most important factors to take into account when testing your trail running shoes.
 It’s a balance of finding a shoe that fits somewhat snug without being uncomfortable, and allowing for a bit of give on agile terrain.
 Another factor to take into account is foot swelling.
 Which can happen on longer trail runs, humid environments, and at higher elevations.
 Because of this a lot of trail runners like to go a half or full size up.

 After width, I’d say finding the right toe box is the next highest priority.
 The wrong size is going to lead to tons of blisters and foot issues.
 With some shoe brands being known for wide toe boxes than others.
 The key is to find something wide enough for your toes to spread out naturally while running.
 You don’t want your toes to feel cramped or like they have a huge void of space.